isotopp/isotopp.github.io/content/posts/2024-02-19-python-slots.md

 The single object sizes of PHP (which does not do such hash key compression) and Python `__dict__` based objects are also comparable, around 3.4 KB per object.
+PHP with statically declared instance variables does apply a number of optimizations, and comes in at 1.6 KB per object, up there with Python and Perl.

 The Python "list of objects" is much smaller than expected, though, so there seems to be an optimization that does some slot-ification